satyakonmsft/skype-docs/Skype/UCWA/myOrganizationGroup_ref.md

 ---
-title: myOrganizationGroup resources
+title: myOrganizationGroup reference
 ---
-# myOrganizationGroup
+# myOrganizationGroup reference

  _**Applies to:** Skype for Business 2015_